What you SHOULD do…

 The guidelines are designed to help you through the process.
 Applicants sometimes omit or misread instructions that are clearly written in the guidelines.
 It helps to read the guidelines thoroughly before filling out the grant application.

-Attend any grant orientations or workshops that are offered.
+Attend any grant orientations or info sessions that are offered.

 You will learn a lot from hearing other applicants’ questions and learn to avoid common mistakes that often make a difference in funding.